HASwitchPlate/openHASP-docs/docs/devices/yeacreate-nscreen32.md

 openHASP can take advantage of the 320x480 resolution to show a large custom user-interface.

 On the back there is an expansion port with 12 GPIOs so you can expand the capabilities as needed.
-However, there is [no support for backlight control][2].
+However, there is no support for backlight control.
 The display is always-on.

 The development board can be powered via micro USB or the 5V-in JST connector.